murphynd/HairSalon/README.md

 ## Description

-A website where you can enter places you've been to create an online travel diary.
+A website where you Can Add Sylists and Clients to a database.

 <!-- Brainstorming
 - able to add a list of stylists working at the salon, and for each stylist, add clients who see that stylist.